thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 The second time we execute the challenge, we get a different key after *Your key is:* even if we did not create and write something in *text.txt*.
 So something is done with *text.txt* elsewhere in the binary.

-In the same way, *Welcome to the challenge !* is not printed in the main and there is associated call to `printf` anywhere in the binary. definitively something is executed elsewhere.
+In the same way, *Welcome to the challenge !* is not printed in the main and there is no associated call to `printf` anywhere in the binary. definitively something is executed elsewhere.

 ### Constructor function